-Each summer, Spalding low residency MFA students and faculty travel to a different location abroad, where we tailor our rich residency to include the literary and cultural highlights of our locale.
+Each summer, students and faculty in Spalding’s School of Creative and Professional Writing travel to a different location abroad, where we tailor our rich residency to include the literary and cultural highlights of our locale.

 Summer residencies begin in late June or July and are paired with an extended independent study that ends in March.
 We’ve studied in Paris, London, Rome, Buenos Aires, Kyoto, and many other locales.
 This video tells the story of our summer 2015 residency in Greece.

 Santiago, Chile, July 8-18, 2019

 Nestled against the backdrop of the snowy Andes, surrounded by vineyards and lined by parks, Santiago is the cultural and political capital of Chile.
 Its literary luminaries include Pablo Neruda, Isabel Allende, and Roberto Bolaño.

 In July, the city enjoys wintertime temperatures ranging from the 30s to 60s.
 Santiago’s time zone is the equivalent of Eastern Daylight Time, making an easy adjustment for U.S. travelers.

 We’ll stay at a hotel in the heart of the city, 5 minutes’ walking distance from the Barrio Bellavista neighborhood of restaurants, cafes and bars.
 Our classes take place at Universidad de Chile, a 20-minute walk from the hotel.

 Faculty-led workshops form the backbone of residency.
 As a student, you’ll also attend craft lectures, readings, and sessions on publishing and professional writing.
 You’ll read and discuss South American literature and try your hand at a cross-genre exercise.
 After residency, you’ll work one-on-one with a faculty mentor in an independent study focused on fiction, poetry, creative nonfiction, writing for children and young adults, playwriting, or screenwriting.